styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 ### Privacy Benefits

-- **Reduced Username Exposure**: Usernames are hashed in database paths, making them less visible
+- **Reduced Username Exposure**: Usernames are hashed in database paths for private messages, making them less visible
-- **End-to-End Encryption**: Message content, usernames, and read status are all encrypted
+- **End-to-End Encryption**: Private message content, usernames, and read status are all encrypted
-- **No Server-Side Decryption**: Firebase never sees plain text usernames, messages, or read status
+- **No Server-Side Decryption**: Firebase never sees plain text usernames, private messages, or read status
 - **Deterministic Operations**: Same usernames produce same hashes/keys for consistency
 - **Separate Encryption Keys**: Different keys for messages, usernames, and read status provide additional security
+- **Note**: All Chat messages are public and not encrypted (plain text), as they are intended for community-wide communication

 ## Additional Notes